 - Transform tool allows you to scale and rotate art without accidentally skewing.
-Rotate just the bounding box in order to stretch the art along any angle you choose.
+Visually set the bounding box angle in order to stretch the art along any angle you choose.

 - Object > Path > Offset Open Path creates offset paths that are open if your reference path is open, closed offsets if it’s closed.
 It allows setting a number of additional offset paths, mirroring paths offset to both sides of the reference path, and live preview.

 - Open Path Offset tool drags offset copies of paths without the dialog.
 Mirror offset paths to the other side of your reference path and use up/down arrow keys to add intermediate paths.

 - Latitude Lines creates a series of parallel lines distributed as though they were evenly spaced and wrapped around a cylinder (or globe).
 Enter a number of divisions per hemisphere and the grid will appear in the center of your screen in a live preview.

 - Create a Radiant, or a group of lines fanning out like a pie chart at equidistant angles, with a live preview.

 - Object > Transform > Unscale art.
 Say you’ve scaled things that shouldn’t have been scaled, but can’t undo.
 To return them to their original size, you can select them and the plugin will figure the inverse of the scaling factor to restore them to their original size.

 - Object > Transform > Scale Proportionally scales art relative to one known dimension and a desired dimension, like a variation on the classic proportion wheel without the wheel and without a calculator.

 - Object > Path > Scale Stroke Weight will scale the line thickness of selected paths by the percentage you enter, without scaling the art itself.